 The Company monitors option exercise behavior to determine the appropriate homogenous groups for estimation purposes.
 Currently, the Company's option activity is separated into two categories: directors and employees.
 The expected term of the options represents the estimated period of time until exercised and is based on historical experience, giving consideration to the option terms, vesting schedules and expectations of future employee behavior.
 Expected stock volatility is based on historical stock price volatility of the Company and the risk free interest rates are based on U.S. Treasury yields in effect on the date of the option grant for the estimated period the options will be outstanding.
 The expected dividend yield is based upon the current dividend annualized as a percentage of the grant exercise price.

-The weighted average fair value per share of grants at grant dates were \$8.37, \$7.75 and \$4.93 during the years ended 2006, 2005 and 2004, respectively, which includes an estimated forfeiture rate of 5% to 10%.
-In 2006, the total fair value of stock options vested before estimated forfeitures was \$3.3 million.
+The weighted average fair value per share of grants at grant dates was \$8.46, \$8.37 and \$7.75 during the years ended 2007, 2006 and 2005, respectively.

 New Accounting Pronouncements